Blakely Mountain Dam Construction began in 1948 and ended n 1953 when the gates were closed, creating Lake Ouachita.

 13 miles west of

-Construction work has started on a contract issued by
+Construction work has been completed on a contract issued by

 The Corps of Engineers on a